-RBC Investor Services Trust is acting as the transfer agent and registrar for Series A Units, Series F Units and Series I Units and will maintain the register of those Units at its head office.
+RBC Investor Services Trust is acting as the transfer agent and registrar for the Units and will maintain the register of the Units at its head office.

-Investment Objective
+Investment Objective and Strategy

-The Trust's investment objective is to provide unitholders with stable cash distributions and long-term capital appreciation through exposure to institutional quality real assets in the global real estate and global infrastructure sectors.
+The Trust's investment objective is to achieve long-term capital appreciation by investing in a diversified global portfolio of private equity investments and publicly traded global equity securities.

-The Trust will hold at least 20% of invested capital in the Public Portfolio and up to 80% of invested capital (determined at the time of investment) in the Private Portfolio.
+The Trust will hold at least 20% of invested capital in the Public Portfolio and up to 80% of invested capital (determined at the time of investment) of the Trust's total assets in the Private Portfolio.

-With respect to the Public Portfolio, to achieve its objectives, the Trust will invest no less than 20% of the net capital raised into subsidiaries, the Public Portfolio LPs, which will hold an actively managed global portfolio of infrastructure and infrastructure-related investment and global real estate securities, targeting issuers primarily in Organization for Economic Co-operation and Development ("OECD") countries, managed by the Investment Manager utilizing its proprietary investment philosophy, Focused Business Investing.
+With respect to the Public Portfolio, to achieve its objectives, the Trust will invest no less than 20% of the net capital raised into its subsidiary, the Public Portfolio LP, which holds an actively managed global portfolio of equity securities, managed by Starlight Investments Capital LP utilizing its proprietary investment philosophy, Focused Business Investing.
+The assets of the Public Portfolio are invested in compliance with the Canadian securities regulators rules regarding alternative mutual funds as set out in National Instrument 81-102 - Investment Funds, as may be amended from time to time.

-With respect to the Private Portfolio, the Trust will seek to enhance diversification and returns and provide investors with a unique opportunity to obtain exposure to private investments and acquisition candidates in the global infrastructure and infrastructure-related sector and real estate properties, primarily through investments in certain investment vehicles.
+With respect to the Private Portfolio, the Trust will seek to enhance diversification and returns and provide investors with a unique opportunity to gain exposure to private investments and acquisition candidates in a diversified portfolio of global growth businesses, primarily through investments in certain investment vehicles.
 The goal of the Private Portfolio is to provide investors with exposure to private investments which the Manager believes exhibit strong growth and the potential for profitability and income generation.
-The Manager will be responsible for all investment decisions for the Private Portfolio but may delegate such responsibility in its discretion, pursuant to the Management Agreement.
+The Manager is responsible for all investment decisions for the Private Portfolio.